 A growing number of construction firms are embracing the Lean methodology that emphasizes maximizing value for the customer while minimizing waste.
-The approach is simple and attractive in an industry where budgets, timeframes, and safety are all critical.
-But the Lean approach to project delivery is very different than traditional construction methods, making proper execution of the philosophy and techniques difficult to implement.
+The approach is simple and attractive in an industry where budgets, timeframes, and safety are all critical, but the project delivery is very different than traditional construction methods.
+This makes proper execution of the philosophy and techniques difficult to implement.

 Lean construction borrows from the manufacturing approach developed by Toyota after World War II.
 Of course, it is much easier to produce repeatable, forecastable results in the controlled environment of a factory floor than in the more unpredictable world of construction.
 Greater variation and workflow disruptions are to be expected.